istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 ## Getting started in under a minute

-You can analyze your current Kubernetes cluster by running:
+You can analyze your current live Kubernetes cluster by running:

 {{< text bash >}}
 $ istioctl analyze --all-namespaces